MadsAlbertsen/ampvis/README.md

 ## Changelog

+### 1.9.1
+#### Enhancements
+  - amp_ordinate: `plot.shape` can now be used to assign different shapes to points based on a sample variable.
+  - amp_ordinate: Now includes a `plot.theme` option that can be used to make publication friendly images fast.
+  - amp_test_speices: Now includes a `plot.theme` option that can be used to make publication friendly images fast.

 ### 1.9.0
 #### Enhancements
   - data: The newest version of the MiDAS data have been included as `data(MiDAS_1.20)`.
 It includes small updates to the taxonomy and a single sample have been removed (2591) due to wierdness.
 The OTU names are now locked!
 Hence, OTUs in this release will have the same name in the next release.